Research and Professional Practice Part A (6cp) (9813.2)

 Contact with a relevant industry body is necessary to obtain background information, for the research being undertaken and / or to gain experience in the industry.
 Therefore, it is important that each student attends all appointments and meetings with their chosen organisation so they fully understand and are in agreement with the organisation's supervisor as to the aim and scope of the research and of your work responsibilities.
 This unit is also essential in assisting you with establishing a network in the industry and in identifying future employment opportunities.

-Students will also be required submit a learning agreement to inplace, keep a detailed log of activites using the Smartabase platform, and satisfy a competency base checklist as part of this unit.
+Students will also be required submit a placement agreement to InPlace, keep a detailed log of activites using the Smartabase platform, and demonstrate competency in accordance with the ESSA accreditation requirements as part of this unit.

-Before you commence any placement, students MUST have completed the following pre-placement requirements, and documentation must be uploaded to inplace:
+Before commencing any placement, students MUST have completed the mandatory pre-placement requirements which can be found here: https://www.canberra.edu.au/future-student-information/placement-requirements

-Once these documents have been uploaded to inplace, the unit convener will then approve the placement.
+Once these documents have been uploaded to InPlace and verified, students can then upload the placement agreement form for approval.
 Only after students have received an official email confirming their placement has been approved should they commence.
 Any hours completed prior to approval will not count towards the placement requirements for this unit.

-Each student will have access to the 'ESSA Practicum Guide' which outlines placement requirements.
-This document should be the first point of reference for students seeking information relating to the placement requirements of this unit.
+Each student will have access to the 'ESSA Practicum Guide' which outlines the placement requirements in detail.
+This document should be the first point of reference for students seeking information relating to acceptable placement activities and supervisor requirements.

 If a student is absent from placement due to illness, they must inform their site supervisor as soon as possible.
 Any absence due to illness, in excess of two days, must be reported to the unit convener by the student, and supported by a medical certificate.
 Time lost during the internship must be made up to ensure total hours are satisfied.
 This will be at the discretion of the placement supervisor.

-Students are encouraged to keep a diary and/or portfolio of work completed while undertaking their internship.
-Please seek approval from the placement site supervisor before keeping a copy of any work to ensure you do not contravene the confidentiality or intellectual property of clients or the host organisation.
+Students are required to keep a logbook of work completed while undertaking their internship.
+Please seek approval from the placement site supervisor before keeping a copy of any work completed on placement to ensure you do not contravene the confidentiality or intellectual property of clients or the host organisation.
 It would also be beneficial to update your resume with your recent placement/s making sure you highlight those tasks, skills and attributes which you have learnt and developed as a result of the experience.